![]() |

 ![]() Jonckheere coach |

-More on variations, sundries, and the complete list of 173 vehicles.
-Finally, a last page contains all cars together with a picture of the original vehicle that inspired Hergé.
+More on variations, sundries, and the complete list of 216 vehicles.
+The last page contains all cars together with a picture of the original vehicle that inspired Hergé.
+Separately, I also compiled advertisements that Hergé made for Citroën with characters from the Tintin albums.

 It should be noted that after World War II, the settings and accessories, including cars of Tintin albums were drawn by the "Studios Hergé", which included several other artists such as Jacques Martin, Bob de Moor and Michel Demarets. |